pauljonescodes/Rutgers-University-Notes/Computer Science/Programming Languages.md

 #### Imperative Control Flow

--   We have seen that the ordering of clauses and of terms in Prolog is signigicant, with ramifications for efficieny, termination, and choice among alternatives.
+-   We have seen that the ordering of clauses and of terms in Prolog is significant, with ramifications for efficient, termination, and choice among alternatives.
 	-   In addition  to simple ordering, Prolog provides the programmer with several explicit control-flow features